guitarkeegan/cypress-web-design/content/posts/day7.md

    {{< figure src="https://assets.justinmind.com/wp-content/uploads/2020/04/website-mood-board-example-brand-identity.png" alt="a moodboard" caption="Moodboard Example">}}

-   {{< figure src="https://fliphtml5.com/learning-center/wp-content/uploads/2024/06/examples-of-mood-boards-for-fashion-watercolore.png" alt="a moodboard" caption="Moodboard Example">}}

-2. **High-Fidelity Design:**
-   - Build from the wireframes by adding visual design elements like color, typography, and imagery.
-   - Ensure the prototype aligns with the user personas and journey maps created earlier.

-3. **Design System Creation:**
+2. **Approaches to Working**
+   - **Iterative:**
+      - Continuously make adjustments based on testing and feedback.
+      - Deside on a feature to work on.
+Assign the feature to one or more members.
+      - Share progress with team, or test with users.
+      - Make adjustments.
+      - A Kanban board can be used to track feature progress.
+      - A design system emerges based testing and feedback, and combining the best ideas.
+   - **Atomic**
-   - Establish a design system in Figma that includes:
+     - The design system or style guide will be built first.
-     - Color palettes and themes.
+     - Start with the smallest design components.
+       - Typography, color, buttons, button states (hover, active, etc.), borders, shadows, etc.
-     - Typography styles for headings, body text, etc.
+       - Typography should include error messages, headings, body text, and others.
-     - Create components for buttons, forms, icons, and navigation elements.
-     - Use variables in Figma where helpful to maintain consistency.
+       - Start moving on to larger components: forms, cards, menus, nav, other UI elements.
+       - Finish by assebling components into layouts.

+   - **Top Down vs Bottom Up**
+     - *Iterative* is top down.
+       - Big picture first, then work down to the details.
+     - *Atomic* is bottom up, starting with the atoms and working up to the larger project.

-4. **Update Documentation Site:**
+3. **Update Documentation Site:**
    - Remember to update the site as the design is built out.

-5. **Submisson:**
+4. **Submisson:**
-   - :white_check_mark: Submit the current progress on the high-fidelity design.
+   - :white_check_mark: Submit the current progress on the high-fidelity design and moodboard.
-   - :white_check_mark: Do the same for the design system.

 ---